 Unhealthy teeth and gums can have a serious impact on many organ systems.
 Thee gums have a rich blood supply, bacteria are bacteria can enter the bloodstream through lesions in the gums and travel to other organs including the liver, heart, and kidneys, causing damage and even organ failure.

 There are a number of causes of bad breath in cats, many relate to the oral cavity, however, some systemic diseases can also lead to bad breath in cats.
 Gingivitis and gum disease are the most common causes of bad breath in cats.

 This is hard to answer because as stated above, as each disease has its own symptoms.
 Obviously, the main symptom is an unpleasant odour from the mouth.
 If the problem is dental, your cat may also have the following symptoms:

 Your veterinarian will perform a complete physical examination of your cat, including a careful examination of the oral cavity.
-Diagnosis may be made upon physical examination, or your veterinarian may wish to run some further tests including:
+Diagnostic tests will be necessary to determine the cause, which may include:

 X-ray – To check the condition of the dental roots and bones and look for abscess or tumours.

 Ultrasound –To evaluate the size of the liver and kidneys, look for foreign bodies in the gastrointestinal tract.